 My price point.
 I would never pay an arm and a leg for someone to write my resume and I never expect my customers to either.
-I understand that the point of a successful resume is to earn money so Katie Pelton Resumes is a great resource for the frugal or price cautious.
+I understand that the point of a successful resume is to earn money so Resumes By Katie is a great resource for the frugal or price cautious.

 Affordable pricing does not mean poor service though.
 I keep it very personal and customized.
 Loving this job makes it easy to provide excellent service.

 What has surprised you most about owning a business?